open-make/airtrack-doc-website/ballvalve.md

 Insert one ball valve in each hole and make sure their height matches with the plexiglass plate.
 Maybe you need to readjust the countersink drill.

 Make sure the ball valves are tight placed in the holes.
 We do not glue the valves to clean them later.
-Access the valve by pulling it out with a pliers.
+Access the valve by pulling it out with a hook and pliers.